afs/text-table/README.md

 <hr/>

-Warning: Not all font rendering setups get monospaces fonts correct for characters outside ASCII.
+Warning: Not all font rendering setups get monospace fonts correct for characters outside ASCII.
 The single and double line box setups may look right in application display but wrong in another for the same output and same display font.